-- Jersey WaterCheck includes 55 metrics, which are measures of specific conditions.
+- Jersey WaterCheck includes 55 distinct metrics, which are measures of specific conditions.
 Most of them show information about water and wastewater systems.
 There are a few metrics that show information related to municipalities, such as green stormwater infrastructure.
-Note, when you select a JWW goal or visit a drinking water or a wastewater system on Jersey WaterCheck,only relevant metrics for that system or JWW goal show up with information. - Data for metrics come from four primary sources: 1) publicly available information provided by government agencies such as New Jersey Department of Environmental Protection (NJDEP) and Delaware River Basin Commission; 2) self-reported survey data from utilities and municipalities; 3) data and information gathered from utility websites; and 4) information from a statewide public opinion survey.
+Note that when you select a JWW goal or visit a drinking water or a wastewater system on Jersey WaterCheck, only relevant metrics for that goal or system, respectively, will show up with information. - Data for most metrics come from three primary sources: 1) publicly available information provided by government agencies such as New Jersey Department of Environmental Protection (NJDEP); 2) self-reported survey data from utilities and municipalities; and 3) data and information gathered from utility websites. - In total, Jersey WaterCheck contains information on 388 drinking water systems and 155 wastewater systems.
+Note that in some cases, more than one system will have the same ownership, such as when one drinking water system has multiple, separate service areas.

-- In total, Jersey WaterCheck contains information on 388 drinking water systems and 155 wastewater systems.
-Note that in some cases, more than one system will have the same ownership, such as when one drinking water system has multiple, separate service areas. - For drinking water systems, only public community water systems (PCWS) are included in Jersey WaterCheck as the goals of Jersey Water Works focus on residents and communities.
+- For drinking water systems, only public community water systems (PCWS) are included in Jersey WaterCheck, as the goals of Jersey Water Works focus on residents and communities.
 Drinking water systems classified as "private" on Jersey WaterCheck refer to investor-owned systems and systems classified as "public" refer to publicly-owned systems.
-Both types of ownership are included in the PCWS category, which is defined by federal law. - For wastewater systems, Jersey WaterCheck includes systems with active New Jersey Pollution Discharge Elimination System (NJPDES) permits classified as Domestic Treatment Works (DTW).
+Both types of ownership are classified as PCWS, as defined by federal law. - For wastewater systems, Jersey WaterCheck includes systems with active New Jersey Pollution Discharge Elimination System (NJPDES) permits classified as Domestic Treatment Works (DTW).
 Currently, Jersey WaterCheck does not include wastewater systems that are collection systems only and do not have a NJPDES permit.
 This decision was made based on data gathering challenges, but future updates may include adding collection systems to the dashboard.
-To learn more on how the New Jersey water sector is organized see "Understanding How Water Sector is Organized" in the document library tab.
+To learn more on how the New Jersey water sector is organized, see "Understanding How the Water Sector is Organized in NJ" in the Documents Library.